-ETHNICITY PAY GAP Calculated by comparing the average pay of white employees and ethnic minority employees in an organisation, regardless of the roles they do.
+The ethnicity pay gap is calculated by comparing the average pay of white employees and ethnic minority employees in an organisation, regardless of the roles they do.
 This is not the same as equal pay which is a measure of the pay of white and ethnic minority employees who do the same or similar work.